 She tried not to smile like a fool as she withdrew.

-Dame Tiir had already turned her mount around to face their pursuers, which were few enough.
+Dame Tiir had already reached the predetermined point and turned her mount around to face their pursuers, which were few enough.
 They had more horse than Monos, and there was still a shocking lack of organization in their ranks.
 Hope was bubbling up in her chest, but Ges took it and shoved it back down.
 There was no time for that.
 She rode up to Dame Tiir and turned her palfrey.
 Their pursuers were nearly a minute away, and scattered.

 “Are you well, Commandrix?” she called.